 Recently Siobhan took up the torch and continued the “Meet My Main Character” blog tour.
 (Thanks again Siobhan!)
 She also gave us the ingredients for this week’s episode of our interactive culinary mystery.
-Thanks to Lord David Prosser as well.
-He gave us some ghostly ingredients for the Jar of Spooky Things, including Smoke and Mirrors.
-I hope everyone will visit their websites and learn more about wonderful books of these two writers.

 I can’t believe we’re already at Episode-5.
 By now, several of the characters from the previous serial have made appearances.
 New readers, you might find the Character Recap post from Cookbook-1 helpful to get you acquainted with the personalities in the story.
 Also remember, there is a button at the top of this page (Cookbook-2 Three Ingredients Serial Home) where all the episodes are posted in chronological order, sans the introductions.